-Combining Lego block versatility with the elegant simplicity of Edo Period Japanese “Minka” architecture and Scandinavian design, Minka houses are based on a post and beam nodal system that offers nearly infinite configuration of walls, panels, posts and girders.
+We were inspired to combine Lego block versatility with the elegant simplicity of Edo Period Japanese architecture.
+Minka houses are based on a column and girder structural system that enables nearly infinite configuration of interior walls.

-Minka home parts are pre-fabricated using robotic stock-removal CNC machines, similar to 3D printing, and then shipped and assembled on site in less than a week – with almost no waste.
+Minka home parts and modules are pre-fabricated using robotic stock-removal CNC machines, similar to 3D printing, and then shipped and assembled on site in less than a week – with almost no waste.

-Each assembled wall and roof component has an insulated core and zip board exterior to form a fully insulated, weathertight shell.
+Each assembled wall and roof panel has an insulated core and zip board exterior to form a fully insulated, weathertight shell.
 Minka homes are engineer certified and stamped to exceed local, state and international building standards.
-The interior and exterior of the assembled shell are designed to easily accept a multitude of finishing materials.
+The interior and exterior of the assembled shell are designed to easily accept all regularly available finishing materials.